auth0-samples/auth0-python-api-samples/00-Starter-Seed/README.md

 # Running the example

-In order to run the example you need to have `python` and `pip` installed.
+In order to run the example you need to have `python 3` and `pip` installed.

 You also need to set your Auth0 Domain and the API's audience as environment variables with the following names
 respectively: `AUTH0_DOMAIN` and `API_IDENTIFIER`, which is the audience of your API.
 You can find an example in the